 Born at the beginning of WWII, Dave and his younger brother each seemed to inherit an "art gene," and both drew P38's, B17's, Jeeps and Sherman tanks as soon as they could hold a pencil.

 In his childhood, Dave benefitted from talented public school art teachers, and later graduated from Brigham Young University with a Bachelor of Science degree with concentration in Statistics, Accounting, Economics and Art.
-Over the course of his career creating political advertising, Dave was awarded eleven "Pollies," originally the political equivalent of an "Oscar" or "Emmy," by the peers and judges of the American Association of Political Consultants, for the most effective political communication in America.
+Over the course of his career creating political advertising, Dave was awarded eleven national "Pollies," originally the political equivalent of an "Oscar" or "Emmy," by the peers and judges of the American Association of Political Consultants, for some of the most effective political communication in America.

 Copyright © 2022 Dave Dittman Art • Protected by the Federal Copyright Act of 1976 and the Federal Visual Rights Act of 1991.
 Purchase of a copyrighted artwork does not transfer the copyright.
 The copyright to produce derivative work based on the copyrighted image and distribute copies is retained by the Artist.